Shahar-Golan/SciCommSim/replit.md

 - **TypeScript**: Full type safety across frontend and backend
 - **Replit Integration**: Custom Vite plugins for Replit development environment
 - **ESBuild**: Fast TypeScript compilation for production builds

+## Recent Updates

+- **Tutorial Video**: Updated to latest version (https://youtu.be/hkC_PVCu4oE)
+- **Training Scenario**: Changed from "elderly layperson" to "woman sitting next to you" in waiting room for more accessible scenario
+- **UX Improvements**: Added automatic scroll-to-top on page navigation for better user experience
+- **Session Summary**: Complete downloadable transcripts and feedback with refined display (no redundant empty summary sections)